mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_11_VPN Gateways and Tunnelling.md

 1. Click **+ Gateway subnet**.

-    **Note:** You need to create a Gateway subnet in order for the Gateway machines to reside in.
+    **Note:** You need to create a Gateway subnet for the Gateway machines to reside in.
 All the routing is done by the Azure Software Defined Networking.

 1. Leave the default options on the **Add subnet** blade and click **OK**.